jsribaud/pyAPPSS/README.md

 This is an alternate version to [Dr. Ribaudo's pyAPPSS code.](https://github.com/jsribaud/pyAPPSS).

-This contains some quality of life changes but should still function the same.
-The environment will be instead called with conda activate pyappss_alt
+# Notable changes:

+-Environment will instead be called with "conda activate pyappss_alt", unless the .yml is changed -setup.py is modified to add recognize a few more scripts.
+I was not able to install pyAPPSS off the GitHub without this change.
+-Smoothing needs to be declared each time data is reduced (--smo #) -Fit type needs to be declared each time data is reduced -QoL changes to reduce the amount of user input (e.g. user does not need to "Confirm" as often, especially not multiple times in a row)
+-Able to process Archival Data (presently Springob and ALFALFA compatible, but this is based off of the filename) -Adds fix from replace-numpy branch
+-An error message regarding inadequate smoothing was commented out for some reason.
+I re-added it.

 # Introduction